 To calculate labor productivity, you can use the formula: Output (goods or services produced) divided by Labor Input (hours worked or number of employees involved).
 This measures how efficiently your workforce is producing output.

 Individual productivity can be calculated by dividing an individual's output (e.g., tasks completed, projects finished) by the time or effort they invested.
-This is often used in performance evaluations.
+This is often used in performance evaluations, offering a clear measure of personal efficiency.

 Team productivity measures the collective output of a group.
 It can be calculated similarly to individual productivity, by summing up the team members' contributions and dividing by the effort or time invested.

-For project-based work, you can calculate productivity by dividing the project's value or output by the resources (time, budget, manpower) invested.
+For project-based work, you can calculate productivity by dividing the project's value or output by the resources invested.
+This metric helps gauge the efficiency of resource utilization and project success.

 In sales, productivity can be measured by dividing total sales revenue by the sales team's efforts, such as the number of calls made or meetings held.